 REWARDS AND RISKS - Economics & Risk Factors

-In a best-case scenario, effective leader-follower grazing increases pasture productivity by 25-30% within 3 years.
-This results in an additional $115–$185 in annual profit per animal unit due to reduced supplemental feed costs ($15–$40 savings per head) and improved weight gains (5-10% increase, translating to $80–$120 extra value per animal).
-The infrastructure investment is recovered within 3–4 years.
-In a typical scenario, productivity gains reach 12-15%, with a 5-8% reduction in feed expenses.
-Net profit per animal unit increases by $50–$90 annually, with a 6–8 year return on the initial investment.
-In a worst-case scenario, if mismanagement occurs—such as leaving follower groups in paddocks too long, causing soil compaction—carrying capacity may drop by 5-10%.
-If labor costs exceed $25/hour and productivity gains fail to materialize, the operation could lose $20–$50 per head compared to baseline, extending the ROI period beyond 10 years.
+In a best-case scenario, effective leader-follower grazing increases pasture productivity by 25–30% within 3 years.
+This results in $120–$193 in annual profit per animal unit, driven by reduced supplemental feed costs ($16–$42 savings per head) and improved weight gains ($83–$125 extra value per animal).
+In this outcome, the infrastructure investment is typically recovered within 3–4 years.
+In a typical scenario, productivity gains reach 12–15%, with a 5–8% reduction in feed expenses.
+Net profit per animal unit increases by $52–$94 annually, with a 6–8 year return on investment.
+In a worst-case scenario, mismanagement—such as keeping followers in paddocks too long, causing soil compaction—can decrease carrying capacity by 5–10%.
+If labor costs exceed $25/hour and productivity gains remain stagnant, the operation could see losses of $21–$52 per head relative to baseline systems, extending the ROI beyond 10 years.

 Sources behind this view